Missouri Tigers: Wrestling

 Hearnes Center is home to the Missouri Tigers' nationally ranked wrestling program.
 The Tigers have produced 8 Individual National Champions, 81 All-Americans, 10 conference titles and two NCAA Championship team trophies.
 For 23 years Brian Smith has been the university's head wrestling coach.
-Since 1998, Smith has received honors for his coaching accomplishments at the University of Missouri: Dan Gable Coach of the Year (2007), NWCA President (2010-12), Big 12 Coach of the Year (2012).
+Since 1998, Smith has received honors for his coaching accomplishments at the University of Missouri: Dan Gable Coach of the Year (2007), NWCA President (2010–12), Big 12 Coach of the Year (2012).
 Coach Smith has a 305-101-3 dual meet record.

 Ben Askren and J'den Cox have gone on to compete for the United States in Olympic Games: 2008 and 2016.
 Cox earned the bronze medal at 86 kg.
-Cox was the 92 KG Freestyle World Champion in 2018 & 2019.
+Cox was the 92 kg Freestyle World Champion in 2018 and 2019.

 Askren, Tyron Woodley, and Michael Chandler are among the few from the university's wrestling program to make the transition to Mixed Martial Arts.
-Askren is a 4-time All-American wrestler (2004-2007), 2-time NCAA Division I Collegiate National Runner-up (2004, 2005), 2-time NCAA Division I Collegiate National Champion (2006, 2007), 2-time Dan Hodge Trophy Collegiate Wrestler of the Year (2006, 2007), and competed in the 2008 Olympics.
+Askren is a 4-time All-American wrestler (2004–2007), 2-time NCAA Division I Collegiate National Runner-up (2004, 2005), 2-time NCAA Division I Collegiate National Champion (2006, 2007), 2-time Dan Hodge Trophy Collegiate Wrestler of the Year (2006, 2007), and competed in the 2008 Olympics.
 He has been inducted into the University of Missouri Intercollegiate Athletics Hall of Fame (2012).
 Askren is the former Bellator Welterweight Champion, former One Welterweight Champion, and former UFC Welterweight contender, having retired from MMA after his loss to Demian Maia.
 Chandler is a former Tiger wrestler earning All-American honors in 2009 (5th place 157 lbs.), who was the 3 time Bellator Lightweight Champion.
 Woodley is a former UFC Welterweight champion and former Strikeforce Welterweight title challenger.

 Notable non-varsity sports

+Disc golf

+The Mizzou Disc Golf Club formed in 2018.
+Mizzou won the men's and women's national championships in 2022 and the women's national championship in 2023.
+The teams regularly play at four disc golf courses in Columbia.